rcqls/jl4R/README.md

 ## requirement

-[julia-api4rcqls](https://github.com/rcqls/julia-api4rcqls): since the current project is a work in progress and very experimental, we prefer to use the julia-api4rcqls tools.
-Furthermore, julia-api4rcqls is used both in [jl4R](https://github.com/rcqls/jl4R) and [jl4rb](https://github.com/rcqls/jl4rb) projects.
+[julia-api4rcqls](https://github.com/rcqls/julia-api4rcqls): since the current project is a work in progress and experimental, we prefer to use the julia-api4rcqls tools.
+More, julia-api4rcqls is used both in [jl4R](https://github.com/rcqls/jl4R) and [jl4rb](https://github.com/rcqls/jl4rb) projects.

 ## Install